|

 Alternative approach

-The coach-athlete relationship is much stronger when goals and targets are shared and agreed in this way.
-The figure below illustrates a tennis player's self-assessment (yellow) and the coach's assessment (red) in relation to the athlete's backhand strokes on a scale of 0 (very poor) to 10 (excellent).
-This shows that the coach and athlete are in general agreement over most of the relevant characteristics but in major disagreement over the backhand volley.
-In such circumstances, video analysis of the player's performance might be a good way to resolve such differences and produce agreement on how to proceed.
+The coach-athlete relationship is much stronger when goals and targets are shared and agreed.
+The figure below illustrates a tennis player's self-assessment (yellow) and the coach's assessment (red) of the athlete's backhand strokes on a scale of 0 (very poor) to 10 (excellent).
+It shows that the coach and athlete agree over most relevant characteristics but disagree over the backhand volley.
+In such circumstances, video analysis of the player's performance might be an excellent way to resolve such differences and produce agreement on how to proceed.
+BenefitsPerformance Profiling can help coaches develop a better understanding of their athletes by:

 |